xuyou1999/Guided_Conformance_Sampling_Replication/README.md

   </features>
 </index>
 ```
-If no index file is provided, the approach considers all features, as well as 3-grams, and no discretization step is conducted.
+If no index file is provided, all features without discretization, as well as 3-grams, are considered.
-If you want to incorporate the procedure in your project, please have a look at the function ```construct_sample``` in LogSampling.py, that serves as the top-level entrypoint of the approach.

 ## Evaluation and result files ##
-Additionally, we provide the benchmarking and evaluation script ```eval.py```.
-The script repeatedly constructs samples for the provided log files using different sampling methods and writes the results into .csv-files.
-The explicit .csv-filed used during the evaluation in the publication are located under 'results'
+Under [results](https://github.com/MartinKabierski/Guided_Conformance_Sampling/tree/MartinKabierski-patch-1/results/ICPM_2021), we provide the scripts used for the experimental evaluation of the proposed sampling procedures ([eval.py](https://github.com/MartinKabierski/Guided_Conformance_Sampling/blob/MartinKabierski-patch-1/eval.py)) and the plot generation ([generate_plots.py](https://github.com/MartinKabierski/Guided_Conformance_Sampling/blob/MartinKabierski-patch-1/generate_plots.py)).
+Furthermore, the directory contains the result files generated during the experimental evaluation.

 ## Citing this work ##
-If you use this repository, please cite the following paper:
+If you use this repository, please cite the article:
 ```
 @INPROCEEDINGS{9576875,
   author={Kabierski, Martin and